 - Impressive warranty and guarantee – Both combo units have a six-month money-back guarantee and a manufacturer’s lifetime warranty against all defects – a vote of confidence from SpringWell.

-Best For: Well owners who are willing to make a big investment in the best protection against common well water contaminants and hardness damage.
+Well owners who are willing to make a big investment in the best protection against common well water contaminants and hardness damage.

 - Of all the well water whole home water filter and softener/salt-free water conditioner combo systems we tried, this SpringWell model made the biggest difference to our water quality.
 Our water looked, smelled, and tasted clean after installing this system.